awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 ## Example: Work with Reserved Instances<a name="ex-reservedinstances"></a>

-The following policy can be attached to an IAM user\.
-It gives the user access to view and modify Reserved Instances in your account, as well as purchase new Reserved Instances in the AWS Management Console\.
+The following policy allows users to view and modify Reserved Instances in your account, as well as purchase new Reserved Instances in the AWS Management Console\.

 This policy allows users to view all the Reserved Instances, as well as On\-Demand Instances, in the account\.
 It's not possible to set resource\-level permissions for individual Reserved Instances\.